|

 Towns and places of interest on the Cote d'Azur:

-Has a popular market, private and public beaches and a wealth of restaurants.
+a popular market, private and public beaches and a wealth of restaurants.
+Less showy

-Less showy than Cannes and less busy than Nice it is a good centre for visiting
+than Cannes and less busy than Nice it is a good centre for visiting some of the

-Fernand Leger was a colleague of Picasso with a strong commitment to art
+Leger was a colleague of Picasso with a strong commitment to art celebrating the

-celebrating the working man and the skill of turning huge art pieces into
+working man and the skill of turning huge art pieces into ceramic mosaics.

 Cannes.
 Busy, flashy harbour and marina.
 Famous for its film festival and